 - In 2019, 51 worshippers died after being shot at two Christchurch mosques by a self-avowed white supremacist.

 - In 2021, seven people were injured when they were stabbed in an Auckland supermarket by an Islamist extremist.

 Over time the government has passed a number of laws that give it special powers to deal with terrorism.
 These have included the Public Safety Conservation Act 1932 (since repealed), the International Terrorism (Emergency Powers) Act 1987 and the Terrorism Suppression Act 2002.

 There has been some criticism of these laws from people who believe they could be used to restrict people’s rights and give too much power to police and intelligence agencies.

 Securing New Zealand against terrorism

-New Zealand’s geographical isolation gives it some protection from international terrorism, but it still has police and defence force groups that combat terrorism and aim to keep New Zealand’s borders safe.
+New Zealand’s geographical isolation gives it some protection from international terrorism.
+Police and defence force groups combat terrorism and aim to keep New Zealand’s borders safe.

 New Zealand’s involvement in the ‘War on Terror’

-After terrorist attacks on the US in 2001, the US led military action against Al Qaeda, a militant Islamic organisation responsible for the attacks.
+After terrorist attacks on the US in 2001, the US led military action against Al Qaeda, a militant Islamist organisation responsible for the attacks.
 As part of this, New Zealand sent troops to Afghanistan to help with reconstruction work, and SAS (Special Air Service) soldiers who worked with local police units.
-There has been some criticism of New Zealand’s role in Afghanistan.
+There was some criticism of New Zealand’s role in Afghanistan.